liquity/dev/README.md

 ### Borrower (Trove) Operations - `BorrowerOperations.sol`

-`openTrove(uint _maxFee, uint _LUSDAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the ether received as collateral.
-Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode).
+`openTrove(uint _maxFeePercentage, uint _LUSDAmount, address _upperHint, address _lowerHint)`: payable function that creates a Trove for the caller with the requested debt, and the Ether received as collateral.
+Successful execution is conditional mainly on the resulting collateralization ratio which must exceed the minimum (110% in Normal Mode, 150% in Recovery Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.
+The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.

 `addColl(address _upperHint, address _lowerHint))`: payable function that adds the received Ether to the caller's active Trove.

 `withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s Trove.
-Executes only if the user has an active Trove, the system is in Normal Mode, and the withdrawal would not pull the user’s Trove below the minimum collateralization ratio.
+Executes only if the user has an active Trove, the withdrawal would not pull the user’s Trove below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 150%.

-`withdrawLUSD(uint _maxFee, uint _amount, address _upperHint, address _lowerHint)`: issues `_amount` of LUSD from the caller’s Trove to the caller.
-Executes only if the resultant collateralization ratio would remain above the minimum, and the system would remain in Normal Mode after the withdrawal.
+`function withdrawLUSD(uint _maxFeePercentage, uint _LUSDAmount, address _upperHint, address _lowerHint)`: issues `_amount` of LUSD from the caller’s Trove to the caller.
+Executes only if the Trove's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 150%.
+The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.

 `repayLUSD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of LUSD to the caller’s Trove, subject to leaving 50 debt in the Trove (which corresponds to the 50 LUSD gas compensation).

-`adjustTrove(uint _maxFee, uint _collWithdrawal, uint _debtChange, bool isDebtIncrease, address _upperHint, address _lowerHint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity.
+`_adjustTrove(address _borrower, uint _collWithdrawal, uint _debtChange, bool _isDebtIncrease, address _upperHint, address _lowerHint, uint _maxFeePercentage)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 150%.
+The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when a redemption transaction is processed first, driving up the issuance fee.
+The parameter is ignored if the debt is not increased with the transaction.

 `closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Trove.
-Requires the borrower have a LUSD balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 10)` LUSD.
+Requires the borrower have a LUSD balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 50)` LUSD.

-`claimRedeemedCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, this function allows the borrower to claim their ETH collateral surplus that remains in the system.
+`claimCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their ETH collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).

 ### TroveManager Functions - `TroveManager.sol`